 The Composite Major in International Studies is designed for the student intending to enter a profession in which an international focus is of particular importance.
-This major will serve as preparation for careers in such fields as International Business, Economics, Government, Law, History, Sociology, the Arts, and work with non-governmental organizations.
+This major will serve as preparation for careers in such fields as International Business, Economics, Government, Law, History, Sociology, the Arts, and work with nongovernmental organizations.

 The International Studies major consists of 36 credit hours (20 of which must be in courses numbered 300 or higher).
-These include 20 credits of required courses, 16 additional hours in international or globally related courses selected in consultation with the director of the major, and a modern language successfully completed through the second year level (4th semester) or demonstrated equivalency.
+These include 20 credits of required courses, 16 additional hours in international or globally related courses selected in consultation with the director of the major, and a modern language successfully completed through the second-year level (4th semester) or demonstrated equivalency.

-Furthermore, it is required that students participate in a semester or year long international, off-campus program as approved by the director of the major.
+Furthermore, it is required that students participate in a semester or year-long international, off-campus program as approved by the director of the major.
 Credits earned in such programs for similar courses may be substituted for requirement or elective courses at the discretion of the major's director.
-Students contemplating the International Studies major should consult with the Director of International Education.